developerstephanieb/latex_reference/01_fundamentals/09_math_mode.md

 ## The `amsmath` Package

-For environments for multi-line equations and matrices, load the `amsmath` package in the preamble.
+Use the `amsmath` package to access environments for multi-line equations and matrices.

 - `\usepackage{amsmath}`: Loads the `amsmath` package, enabling advanced mathematical typesetting.